ruimarinho/docker-bitcoin-core/README.md

   -regtest=1
 ```

-You can also mount a directory it in a volume under `/home/bitcoin/.bitcoin` in case you want to access it on the host:
+You can also mount a directory in a volume under `/home/bitcoin/.bitcoin` in case you want to access it on the host:

 ```sh
 ❯ docker run -v ${PWD}/data:/home/bitcoin/.bitcoin -it --rm ruimarinho/bitcoin-core \